-ITS OUR PEOPLE WHO MAKE IT HAPPEN
+IT'S OUR PEOPLE WHO MAKE IT HAPPEN

-Physical uniformity is not a prerequisite.
+"Physical uniformity is not a prerequisite.
 Big, small, whiskery, bald, single, married, other, builders, doctors, labourers, pen pushers, unemployed, mechanics, introverts, extroverts, the timid, the boisterous, the communicator, the hermit – we've had and have the lot.
 I always say the beauty of Coastguard is that being a volunteer organisation, when it comes to our people we have to play the hand we are dealt – and boy is that a strength.
 But to do justice to the numerous characters that have graced our presence over the years is just not feasible in the space available." - Brooke Archbold MNZM, Senior Master

 At the leading edge of our operations are our Search & Rescue (SAR) Crew.
-That is the term that means active search and rescue volunteers who are qualified to crew and work on Dedicated Rescue Vessels in accordance with Royal New Zealand Coastguard Regulations............
+That is the term that means active search and rescue volunteers who are qualified to crew and work on dedicated Rescue Vessels in accordance with Royal New Zealand Coastguard Regulations.
 SAR Crews are very dedicated people they might just be back from ten hours on the water.
 Tired and wet they might be, ready for a hot shower and a meal they most certainly are.
 But there is no night at the Pub for them.
-They are duty crew and if the pager goes off they will head out again for as long as it takes.They do not get paid for being part of this.
+They are duty crew and if the pager goes off they will head out again for as long as it takes.

 Qualifications and Training

 Standards established by Maritime New Zealand and Coastguard New Zealand require a high level of competency to be met and maintained.
 Training never stops from the day you join.
 Its part of the ethic of being a Coastguard.
 Being part of a Search and Rescue crew is a major commitment.
 Your commitment will be measured in the time spent involved in rescues and also in learning how to use increasingly, new equipment, faster boats and improving your skills.